yewstack/implicit-clone/README.md

 update every child component.
 This is the case in React-like frameworks like [Yew](https://yew.rs/).

-This crates also provides a few convenient immutable types for handling cheap-to-clone strings, arrays and maps, you can find them in the modules [`sync`](https://docs.rs/implicit-clone/latest/implicit_clone/sync/) and [`unsync`](https://docs.rs/implicit-clone/latest/implicit_clone/unsync/).
+This crate also provides a few convenient immutable types for handling cheap-to-clone strings, arrays and maps, you can find them in the modules [`sync`](https://docs.rs/implicit-clone/latest/implicit_clone/sync/) and [`unsync`](https://docs.rs/implicit-clone/latest/implicit_clone/unsync/).
 Those types implement [`ImplicitClone`](https://docs.rs/implicit-clone/latest/implicit_clone/trait.ImplicitClone.html) and hold only types that implement [`ImplicitClone`](https://docs.rs/implicit-clone/latest/implicit_clone/trait.ImplicitClone.html) as well. **One big